sarvesh-114/sarvesh-114/README.md

 # 💫 About Me:
-I am currently looking for opportunities in Data Analyst Domain.<br>I have completed my internship as data analyst intern.<br>I have worked on multiple portfolio projects such as churn anslysis ans prediction,<br>Product campaign and sales Analytics, bank transaction analytics,<br>sql data warehouse etc.<br>I am currently learning Databricks.<br>You can ask me about tools such as Power BI, SQL, Python, Excel, Tableau and Data Analytics best practices<br>
+I am currently seeking opportunities in the Data Analyst domain.
+I have completed an internship as a Data Analyst, where I worked on real-world datasets and business use cases.
+I have built multiple end-to-end portfolio projects, including Churn Analysis & Prediction, Product Campaign and Sales Analytics, Bank Transaction Analysis, and SQL-based Data Warehousing.
+These projects involved data cleaning, exploratory analysis, feature engineering, KPI tracking, and dashboard development.
+I am currently upskilling in Databricks to strengthen my big data and analytics engineering capabilities.
+You can discuss with me topics related to Power BI, SQL, Python, Excel, Tableau, and data analytics best practices, including data modeling, reporting, and insight generation.

 ## 🌐 Socials: